mrWh1te/Botmation/README.md

 ```
 $ npm run createconfigfile overwrite
 ```
-Instead of `overwrite` you can provide the shorthand `o`, to run the create config file script to overwrite the current config file.
+Instead of `overwrite` you can provide the shorthand `o`, to run the create config file script with it set to overwrite the current config file.
+It will still ask you, just in case.

 ## Help